 Since they’re provided in-office by a dentist, Invisalign, ClearCorrect, 3M Clarity, and SureSmile can handle the widest range of conditions.
-Candid is another effective in-office option.
+We think Candid is another good in-office option.
 Their dentist-directed treatment isn’t quite as comprehensive as Invisalign, but it incorporates robust remote monitoring.
-Read through our full Candid review, along with our guide to the most effective home aligners for more information.

 What is the cheapest clear aligner company?

 AlignerCo.
-At just $1,145, their price beats every competitor by a few hundred dollars, and sometimes they run promotions that drop it even lower.
+At just $995, their price beats every competitor we reviewed by a few hundred dollars, and sometimes they run promotions that drop it even lower.
 And if you can’t pay that up front, you can jump on a financing plan, regardless of your credit score.

 Which other companies should I consider?

 If you like the idea of at-home aligners, take a look at Byte, NewSmile, and AlignerCo.
-Byte utilizes innovative technology to facilitate highly efficient teeth shifts for some customers, AlignerCo has the Industry’s lowest prices ($1,145), and NewSmile boasts affordable prices plus free extras and remote monitoring.
+Byte utilizes innovative technology to facilitate highly efficient teeth shifts for some customers, AlignerCo has the lowest prices of any provider we reviewed ($995), and NewSmile boasts affordable prices plus free extras and remote monitoring.